"Heather and Stone Moondance"

 (click on image to enlarge)

-Wrapped Canvas Print: A single ancient stone of the Ring of Brodgar stands beneath a partial moon with a bed of heather in the foreground near Stromness on Orkney Island, Scotland, UK.
-The ring was built around 2500-2000 BCE, covering an area of almost 8,500 square meters.
+The ring was built around 2500-2000 BCE and covers an area of almost 8,500 square meters.
 It is the third largest stone circle in the British Isles.
-According to legend, it was a religious shrine and possibly a place of ritual, while others believe the ring was built for the astronomical observation of the equinox and solstice.
+According to legend it was a religious shrine and possibly a place of ritual, while others believe the ring was built for the astronomical observation of the equinox and solstice.

 This is also available as a paper print here.